 What to do during your Summer Vacation

-Internship: A summer well spent should ideally include an internship.
-There are many summer internship programmes.
+A summer well spent should ideally include an internship.
+There are many summer internship programs.
 Internships have a wide array of benefits.
 An internship is something that colleges and universities like to see on applications.
 Students gain exposure to real-world problems and learn problems solving skills.
 They gain exposure to the real world.
 They get a boost in their teamwork skills.
-Student will also get a taste of the trade they wish partake in the future.
+Students will also get a taste of the trade they wish to partake in the future.

 About the Author

-Keval Anekar is a 16 year old student.
+Keval Anekar is a 16-year-old student.
 He aspires to study abroad.
-He writes to share what he has learnt with confused students to be of some help.
+He writes to share what he has learned with confused students to be of some help.
 He is a student at Ivy Aspire